 Furniture outdoor and other effects 157 17 6

 Licence and levy 20 15 3

 for one month to 1 November 1940 3 4 9”.

-In 1943 the property changed hands again with the arrival of Mrs Joan Mitchell and her husband Griff.
+So, in 1940 the property changed hands again with the arrival of Griffiths Frederick 'Griff' and Joan Mitchell.

 I dont know if this photo was taken in 1947 but it does show the river lapping at the pub door.